Title

 The Cebu Port Authority establishes mandatory guidelines for the management and disposal of ship-generated waste, ensuring compliance with MARPOL 73/78 to protect marine environments and public health by regulating waste handling and requiring the use of shore reception facilities for all vessels operating in its jurisdiction.

-It applies to all foreign and domestic vessels calling at the Port of Cebu, all licensed/accredited Cargo Handling Service Providers operating at Cebu ports, and waste contractors.
+It applies to all foreign and domestic vessels calling at the Port of Cebu and to all licensed/accredited Cargo Handling Service Providers (CHSPs) operating at the Baseport, Subports, Outports, Private Ports and Waste Contractors.

-Green plastic bags for biodegradable garbage, black plastic bags for non-biodegradable garbage, and red plastic bags for hazardous garbage.
-If unavailable, black bags must be clearly labeled with the type of garbage.
+Segregation must be practiced at all times.
+Green bags for biodegradable garbage, black for non-biodegradable, and red for hazardous; if Green or Red bags are unavailable, black bags may be used but must be clearly labeled for the type of garbage.

 Analyze Cases Smarter, Faster